 What is a paralegal, anyway?

-Paralegals are typically employed by a lawyer or law office, acting as a jack-of-all-trades for their respective employer.
+Paralegals are typically employed by a lawyer or law firm, acting as a jack-of-all-trades for their respective employer.
 They may assist with administrative duties, case prep and any other elements that help ensure a law office runs smoothly.
 “My paralegal is my right hand,” says Elizabeth Ricci, Esq.
 “A good paralegal is vital to the success of any law practice.”

 She adds that her paralegal maintains her calendar, keeps clients informed of the status of their cases and performs legal work under her direction.
 Paralegals tend to have a hand in several aspects of the business, toeing the line between legal secretary and entry-level lawyer, depending on the practice and the paralegal’s experience.

 What are some common paralegal job duties?